wangyh1949/wangyh1949.github.io/index.md

 ## About Me

-I am a physics Ph.D. student at University of Illinois at Urbana-Champaign (UIUC)
+I am a physics Ph.D. candidate at University of Illinois at Urbana-Champaign (UIUC)

 ## Research Interests